-Android TV has been slowly but steadily maturing as a platform since it was first introduced in 2014.
+Android TV has been slowly but steadily maturing as a platform since it was first introduced several years ago.
 While the battle for supremacy between Samsung, LG, Sony, Philips, and other smart TV platforms gets hotter by the day, the Android TV platform still has a commanding voice, owing to its integration with the latest Google technologies and a myriad of applications.

 If you own an Android TV or have purchased an Android TV box, these are the best Android TV apps that will show you what having a smart TV is all about.

 Peacock TV is a relatively new streaming service from one of the giants of broadcasting, NBC.
 The great thing is that you can use it to watch hundreds of shows and movies for free, and it even has its own collection of original programming like the serial killer TV show Dr. Death and Days of Our Lives: Beyond Salem.
 You can also get your hands on past seasons of hit shows like The Office and Parks and Recreation.

 The free tier offers plenty of content, though this will be ad-supported.
 You’ll need a $5 Premium membership if want with extra content that gives you access to all the shows, as well as live sports like the Olympics, Ryder Cup and Premier League soccer.
 You can even watch PPV events from the WWE.
 The $10 Premium Plus membership removes ads and lets you download shows to watch online.

 But start with free, and see how it all goes from there.
 It’s quite possibly the best free streaming offering out there.

 If one of the reasons you bought an Android TV is to treat it like an Android phone and dabble in alternative stores, sideloading, and generally breaking beyond the bounds of Google’s proprietary Play Store, then Aptoide is a great place to start.